jimmyca15/AzureWebFarm/ArrVmssAppVmss/README.md

     * example: \\contoso.file.core.windows.net\MyIisFileShare
 5. Click the _Connect As..._ button and fill out the form with the credentials for the local file share user

+![WebSiteAzureFiles]

+[AddAzureRmVhd]: imgs/AddAzureRmVhd.PNG "Uploading a VHD to azure"
+[ArrHealthTest]: imgs/ArrHealthTest.PNG "Health check configuration for the IIS ARR module in the Azure web farm"
+[ArrServersListing]: imgs/ArrServersListing.PNG "List of all configured backend application servers.
+Two are running"
+[BindingConfiguration]: imgs/BindingConfiguration.PNG "Binding setup for ARR server"
 [CreateBlobContainer]: imgs/CreateBlobContainer.PNG "Creating a blob container in the Azure Portal"
 [CreateFileShare]: imgs/CreateFileShare.PNG "Creating a file share in the Azure Portal"
 [CreateStorageAccount]: imgs/CreateStorageAccount.PNG "Creating a storage account in the Azure Portal"